Can You Retire While On Workers Compensation?

 If you are collecting temporary disability benefits and you retire, you are likely to lose those benefits.

 Permanent Disability Benefits

-The second major category in workers’ compensation is permanent disability.
+The second major category in workers’ compensation is a permanent disability.
 If your medical care provider determines that you are never going to be able to work as you once did due to your work-related injury, you will be able to get permanent disability benefits.